Set aside a few hours the first time you create Bob’s, Chicken Gravy. It is much more pleasant not to be terribly rushed while figuring out things.

 Beware of adding too much water during the cooking phase.
 I think that the recipe states, at the beginning of cooking, to include enough water to make a thin gravy.

 Bear in mind, there is a good deal of fat in there that will melt once it gets hot, then it will turn into liquid.

-Also, you are going to be including a few tablespoons of oil and some nutrical, and these will thin the sauce.
-The first time that I made the sauce, it came out much too watery since I added too much water in the start.
+Also, you are going to be including a few tablespoons of oil and some nutricial, and these will thin the sauce.
+The first time that I made the sauce, it came out much too watery since I added too much water at the start.